hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var oIDCWriteClientRequest = new OIDCWriteClientRequest(); // OIDCWriteClientRequest |
+            var oidcWriteClientRequest = new OidcWriteClientRequest(); // OidcWriteClientRequest |